Developing belonging

 How to develop a sense of belonging

-Belonging is seen as crucial in supporting student success at the University.
+Belonging is seen as crucial in supporting student success at the University of Leeds.
 The graphic on this page is an attempt to illustrate some of the areas of strategy and student education practice that intersect and can contribute to students’ feelings of belonging during their time at Leeds.

 In the next section, we will look at how we might consider belonging in some of these areas of student education.